-Carnaval Highlights from Montevideo, Uruguay
+Carnaval Highlights From Montevideo, Uruguay

 In the last dispatch in our series about Carnaval celebrations around South America, regular contributor Dominic DeGrazier shares his favorite photographs from Carnaval in Uruguay.